vladimiryardan/Taffy-Wiki/Bean-Factories.md

 All Resources (cfc's that extend `taffy.core.resource`) will be treated as **Singletons**: A single instance will be created and cached by the framework for improved efficiency.
 For this reason, you should be careful to build your Resources to be thread-safe, by using `var` and locks where appropriate.
 All Representations will be treated as **Transients**: A new instance will be created from scratch each time it is needed, and thrown away after the request is complete.

-#ColdSpring Integration
+#External Bean Factory Integration

-You have two options when using ColdSpring with Taffy.
-You can use a new instance of ColdSpring to manage Taffy assets (resources, representations, and miscellaneous assets they need); or you can use the instance of ColdSpring already loaded and being used by your core application.
+You have two options when using external bean factories with Taffy.
+You can use a new factory instance to manage Taffy assets (resources, representations, and miscellaneous assets they need); or you can use the factory instance already loaded and being used by your core application.

-##Using a new instance of ColdSpring
+##Using a New Bean Factory Instance

-To use a new instance of ColdSpring as the Bean Factory that Taffy makes use of, you need access to the framework, a ColdSpring config XML file, and a few lines of code to tell Taffy about it.
+To make Taffy use a new external bean factory instance, you just need to instantiate it and pass it to the `setBeanFactory` method.
+In the case of ColdSpring, you start with a ColdSpring config XML file.
 You can, if you like, keep your coldspring.xml file in the `/resources` folder.
 I might.
 But it doesn't really matter where you put it.

 To create the bean factory and tell Taffy about it, your **Application.cfc** should look something like this: